ScalaTaiwan/ornate-scalafiddle/README.md

 ---
 ```
 And in the code section, specify it's a ScalaFiddle code snippet by putting "scalaFiddle" after the backticks.
-"scalaFiddle" takes attributes "name" and "description" in this form:
+"scalaFiddle" takes optional attributes "name" and "description" in this form:
 ```
-<3 backticks>scalaFiddle name="simple" description="a simple loop"
+''''''scalaFiddle name="simple" description="a simple loop"
 ```
 Execute "orndate" in sbt console to generate the html files.
 They are in target/site by default.